BatteryDataAlliance/pyctiarbin/README.md

 In addition to a configuration dictionary, both interfaces require a `.env` file containing the Arbin CTI username and password to use for communication.
 The `.env` file path can be passed as a constructor argument.
 If it is not specified, the the program looks in the working directly for a `.env` file.

-The file must contain the following fields:
+The `.env` file must contain the following fields:

 ```bash
 ARBIN_CTI_USERNAME='your_username'